Perspective | The viral photo of the last soldier in Afghanistan is powerful — and that’s why it’s deceptive

 It takes more than collective amnesia or delusion to keep buying the promise.
 It requires an emotional investment in the basic narratives of heroism and duty so profound that it limits critical thinking about the purpose, objectives and consequences of war.

 This image captures an admirable sense of duty, and conveys a compelling sense of closure.
-But it says nothing about the consequences of war, either for U.S. personnel killed, injured or emotionally scared by the events of the last 20 years, or for the millions of Afghans for whom this was an unwanted and often brutal visitation.
+But it says nothing about the consequences of war, either for U.S. personnel killed, injured or emotionally scared by the events of the past 20 years, or for the millions of Afghans for whom this was an unwanted and often brutal visitation.